Spay and Neuter for Dogs and Cats in Homewood

 - Unwanted pregnancies and litters you may not be able to care for are prevented.

-Caring for Your Pet after Surgery
+Caring for Your Dog or Cat after Spay or Neuter Surgery

-Though spay and neuter is a routine outpatient surgery, your pet's comfort and safety is fully accounted for at our practice.
+Though spay and neuter is a routine outpatient surgery, your pet's comfort and safety is fully accounted for at our animal hospital.
 A certified veterinary technician stays with your pet throughout and after surgery and all vital signs are closely monitored.
 Once your pet is comfortably awake from anesthesia, we call you, let you know how your pet is doing and set a pick-up time.
 Upon discharge, we give detailed instructions on after-care and how to administer any needed medications, but prescriptive medicine is not routine after a spay or neuter.
-Some tips to keep in mind while caring for your pet at home after surgery include:
+Some tips to keep in mind while caring for your pet at home after spay or neuter surgery include:

 - Give your pet a comfortable, quiet area to recover for at least 24 hours.